etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 yarn start
 ```

-For more detailed information about using Expo to start you application, read their [Documentation](https://docs.expo.io/versions/latest/workflow/exploring-managed-workflow/).
+For more detailed information about using Expo to start your application, read their [Documentation](https://docs.expo.io/versions/latest/workflow/exploring-managed-workflow/).

 ## Writing your application
 If you are familiar with React development, React Native will be relatively simple to understand.
 The application logic remains the same, while the UI requires a little adjustment.
 Rather than typical HTML elements, React Native UIs are built with a special library of [Components](https://facebook.github.io/react-native/docs/components-and-apis), including ```<View>```, ```<Text>```, ```<Image>```, etc. React Native layouts are built exclusively using FlexBox.